![]() |

 - 9 small or medium apples

-COOK THE SAUCE In a large saucepan, combine sugar, cornstarch and spices; stir together with a wooden spoon to remove any obvious lumps.
-Add water and stir.
+COOK THE BROWN-SUGAR SAUCE In a large saucepan, combine the sugar, cornstarch and spices; stir together with a wooden spoon to remove any obvious lumps.
+Add the water and stir.
 Bring to a boil over medium heat.
-Add butter.
-Cook until thick, stirring occasionally.
+Stir in the butter and cook the sauce until it thickens, stirring occasionally.

-WHILE THE SAUCE COOKS Rub a 9x9-inch glass dish with butter.
-Wash and core the apples, arrange the apples right side up in the dish.
-Pour the hot sauce over the apples, be sure to get some sauce inside the apples.
+WHILE THE SAUCE COOKS Wash and core the apples and arrange the apples right-side up in the dish.
+Pour the hot sauce over the apples, be sure to get some sauce inside the apple centers.

 BAKE Bake for 45 minutes, about halfway through baking, remove from the oven and spoon the hot sauce over the apples again.
 Return to the oven to complete baking.